-- Breast Cancer Screening: The percentage of women 52-74 years of age who had a mammogram to screen for breast cancer during the past two years. - Colorectal Cancer Screening: The percentage of members 50-75 years of age who had appropriate screening for colorectal cancer. - Osteoporosis Management in Women who had a Fracture: The percentage of women 67-85 years of age who suffered a fracture and who had either a bone mineral density (BMD) test or prescription for a drug to treat osteoporosis in the six months after the fracture. - Diabetes Care Eye Exam: The percentage of diabetic MA enrollees 18-75 with diabetes (type 1 and type 2) who had an eye exam (retinal) performed during the measurement year. - Diabetes Care Kidney Disease Monitoring: The percentage of diabetic MA enrollees 18-75 with diabetes (type 1 and type 2) (denominator) who had medical attention for nephropathy during the measurement year (numerator) - Diabetes Care Blood Sugar Controlled: The percentage of diabetic MA enrollees 18-75 whose most recent HbA1c level is greater than 9%, or who were not tested during the measurement year - Controlling High Blood Pressure: The percentage of members 18-85 years of age who had a diagnosis of hypertension (HTN) and whose BP was adequately controlled during the measurement year. - Rheumatoid Arthritis Management: The percentage of members who were diagnosed with rheumatoid arthritis and who were dispensed at least one ambulatory prescription for a disease-modifying anti-rheumatic drug (DMARD). - Statin Therapy for Patients with Cardiovascular Disease: The percentage of males 21-75 years of age and females 40-75 years of age during the measurement year, who were identified as having clinical atherosclerotic cardiovascular disease (ASCVD) and were dispensed at least one high or moderate-intensity statin medication during the measurement year.
+- Breast Cancer Screening: The percentage of women 52-74 years of age who had a mammogram to screen for breast cancer during the past two years. - Colorectal Cancer Screening: The percentage of members 50-75 years of age who had appropriate screening for colorectal cancer. - Osteoporosis Management in Women who had a Fracture: The percentage of women 67-85 years of age who suffered a fracture and who had either a bone mineral density (BMD) test or prescription for a drug to treat osteoporosis in the six months after the fracture. - Diabetes Care Eye Exam for Patients with Diabetes: The percentage of diabetic MA enrollees 18-75 with diabetes (type 1 and type 2) who had an eye exam (retinal) performed during the measurement year. - Diabetes Care Kidney Disease Monitoring: The percentage of diabetic MA enrollees 18-75 with diabetes (type 1 and type 2) (denominator) who had medical attention for nephropathy during the measurement year (numerator) - Diabetes Care Glycemic Status Assessment for Patients With Diabetes: Controlling High Blood Pressure: The percentage of members 18-85 years of age who had a diagnosis of hypertension (HTN) and whose BP was adequately controlled during the measurement year. - Statin Therapy for Patients with Cardiovascular Disease: The percentage of males 21-75 years of age and females 40-75 years of age during the measurement year, who were identified as having clinical atherosclerotic cardiovascular disease (ASCVD) and were dispensed at least one high or moderate-intensity statin medication during the measurement year. - Transitions of Care: For members ages 18 and older, percentage with an acute or non-acute inpatient discharge on or between Jan.
+1-Dec.
+1 of the measurement year with an Inpatient Admission Notification, Medication Reconciliation Post-Discharge, Patient Engagement After Inpatient Discharge, and Receipt of Discharge Information.